Our 2022 November Fitness Challenge Calendar is here!

-Use this printable calendar as a resource to share with your students for virtual learning, and encourage them to participate in the challenge at home with their family.
-If you have students in the classroom, you can use the Fitness Challenge outdoors as a fun way to get kids moving and active.
-Be sure to socially distance and safely complete the activities.
+Use this printable calendar as a resource to share with your students, and encourage them to also participate in the challenge at home with their family.
+For your PE class or classroom, you can use the Fitness Challenge indoor or outdoors as a fun way to get kids moving and active.

 Students are challenged each day to participate in the activities listed on the calendar.
 For the month of November, we’ve included some basic fitness exercises and a printout including 51 activity ideas for Family Fitness Week.
 Depending on where you live and the seasons you have, you can adapt some these ideas.

 Each week, the number of repetitions for each fitness exercise increases.
 Please keep in mind the number of repetitions is meant as a guide, and can be adapted as needed based on age group and skill level.

 Descriptions for Exercises

 Side Lunges: Stand with your feet and knees together.
 Take a large step to the right with your right foot and lunge toward the floor.
 Your knee shouldn’t extent past your toes.
 Make sure your left leg stays relatively straight.
 Push off through your right foot to return to the starting positon.
 Alternate legs.